HuangChiEn/easy_config/README.md

 5. **Support the absl style FLAGS functionality (declare once, use anywhere)**

-And, of course the following attribute is supported :
+And, of course the following attributes are supported :

 * dot-access of any config argument (even in nested dictionary)